 Are there specific events or points in your user’s day that they would like to be reminded of?
 Give them full control over such notifications on your app’s Settings screen.
 An example would be Twitter’s notification system:

 While notifications are extremely powerful to engage your audiences, wrongly timed notifications simply end up disturbing their lives.
 You want them to engage with your content.
-And if they are not in the optimal state of mind to consume it, that defeats the purpose of the push notification.
+And if they are not in the optimal state of mind to consume it, that defeats the purpose.

 So figuring out the right time to send a notification is a challenge.